mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-MIE will report from log files the number of messages transmitted.
-MIE will report from logs the number of messages which failed to be transmitted whether due to internal error, external failures or inability to verify trust of the recipient.
-MIE will report from logs the number of Processed MDN messages received.
-MIE will report from logs the number of Failed MDN messages received.
+MIE will report from log files the rate of messages successfully transmitted, defined as the number of messages transmitted (numerator) divided by the total number of transmission attempts (denominator).
+MIE will also report the rate of messages that failed to be transmitted, whether due to internal errors, external failures, or inability to verify trust of the recipient.
+Additionally, MIE will report the rate of Processed MDN messages received and the rate of Failed MDN messages received, each calculated as the number of respective MDN messages (numerator) divided by the total number of MDN messages received (denominator).

 #### Expected Outcome(s)

-It is expected that errors will be rare with the most common cause of error being a lack of verified trust with the intended recipient.
+It is expected that error rates will be very low, with the most common cause of error being a lack of verified trust with the intended recipient.

 #### Care Setting(s)